evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 samtools index Z23337_sorted.bam
 ```

-(but with the `chr`ZZZ parts changed to match the chromosome you are working on.)

-As you can see in the [`bwa` manual] (http://bio-bwa.sourceforge.net/bwa.shtml), the `aln` flag tells `bwa` to align the reads to the reference genome (or, using the `bwa` jargon, find the coordinates of the reference genome that map each read.
+As you can see in the [`bwa` manual] (http://bio-bwa.sourceforge.net/bwa.shtml), the `mem` flag tells `bwa` to align the reads to the reference genome (or, using the `bwa` jargon, find the coordinates of the reference genome that map each read) using the BWA_MEM algorithm.
 There are several additional options you could specify if you want.
-For example, you could use the `-M` flag to set a limit on the number of mismatches between a read and the reference genome.
+For example, you could use the `-M` flag to set a limit on the number of mismatches between a read and the reference genome or the `-t` flag to set the number of threads for the mapping.
 Because we are mapping data from one species to a reference genome from another, we will not do this.

 This command generates an intermediate file with the `.sai` suffix (which stands for `suffix array index`).
 Now we need to generate a binary `.bam` formatted file from our `.sai` files.
 We will bypass writing a non-binary `.sam` file, which is a tab delimited text file that contains the alignment data, using a pipe.
 We also need to add a header while we do this, so we can type this command: